AniolMG/mini-ml-pipeline/readme.md

 ---

 To set everything up, we'll need an AWS account.
 There, we will need to:
-- Create an S3 bucket, which I've called "titanic-ml-artifacts"
+- Create an S3 bucket, which I've called "titanic-ml-artifacts".
-- Create an IAM user, which I've called "titanic-mlflow-user"
+- Create an IAM user, which I've called "titanic-mlflow-user".
 - Attach a policy to the IAM user.
 I've used a basic policy to ONLY allow access to the "titanic-ml-artifacts" bucket:
 ```json
 {